BrianMitchL/pr-chatter-action/README.md

 # pr-chatter-action
-Add fun chatter to your Pull Requests
+Add fun chatter to your Pull Requests using GIFs!